hbs-rcs/hbsgrid-docs/docs/storage.md

 Project spaces (folders) are the primary, recommended location for storing and doing collaborative work on research storage, including HBS and guest user accounts.
 This is in contrast to home folders, which are accessible only by the account holder.
-Both home folders and project spaces are backed up every evening.

 The default size is 50GB, with increases granted upon request and with space available.
 Keep an eye on the space usage, as project spaces that reach capacity will throw errors in programs and when transferring files, and data loss may result.

+Project spaces are backed up every evening.
 If you should need to recover any files due to accidental deletion or corruption, please [contact RCS](mailto:research@hbs.edu).